jg-digital-media/jgdm_snooker_scorer/readme.md

 #### v1.0.19

-+ Working on more of the logic for the foul and foul+miss buttons.
++ `17-06-2025` - Working on more of the logic for the foul and foul+miss buttons.
+Noticed a new bug that has crept in - the foul button on the colour sequence reverts play to 27 points and back to yellow ball (both players) ...

 [Back to Top](#comments)